 The non-catholic cemetery of Rome: why you should visit

 The protestant cemetery is one of those rare corners in the centre of Rome where you are more likely to meet residents than tourists.
 It is a favourite reading corner for many Romans and maybe because if its history, it tends to attract many expats who have made Rome they new hometown.

 If you sit under one of its many cherry and plum trees, you are likely to soon find yourself in the company of another reader, an occurrence that makes the place, truly unique.

-Visiting the cemetery: practical info
+Visiting the non catholic cemetery of Rome: practical info

 The protestant cemetery is in Rome city centre, not far from the Colosseum (15- 20 minutes walk).Its address is Via Caio Cestio 6 and you can reach it on foot, by metro B (closest station: Piramide) or bus.
 From the busy road, especially if coming by metro, the cemetery is invisible, but you know you are in the right place thanks to a pretty peculiar landmark: Rome’s pyramid!
 The pyramid sits in the centre of the piazza and the cemetery is just behind it.